appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

         </div> <hr/>
         <div class="containerDescription">

 * Simplify integration within your asynchronous processes.
-* Appsmith's global functions utilize JavaScript promises for seamless implementation.
-* Eliminate the need for explicit promise chain configuration by utilizing `async` and `await`.
 For more information, see
 <a href="/core-concepts/writing-code/javascript-editor-beta">
         <strong >JavaScript Promises </strong></a>